National policies

 In the Netherlands, education is regulated by law.
 There are different education laws in the Netherlands.
 These are explained in more detail in Chapter 15 Legislation.
 The Ministry of Education, Culture and Science has set core goals for education in the Netherlands.
 This has been established for primary education, lower secondary education and special education.
 These goals describe what the students need to learn.
 They are targets that indicate what schools should focus on when developing the level of knowledge and skills of students.

-Overview of core objectives
+Update of the core objectives

 Legislation in education